busrayalinkilic/bz304-systemprogrammingFinal/README.md

 # bz304-systemprogrammingFinal
-The final assignment I prepared with the help of a few simple commands in the system programming course.
+-The final assignment I prepared with the help of a few simple commands in the system programming course.